iambrj/notes/little-learner.md

 # Chapter 2
 - Rank of a tensor: tells us how deeply nested its elements are.
 Number of left square brackets before the first element.
-- Shape of a tensor:
+- Shape of a tensor: cross product specifying size of each dimension
 - Tensor invariants
   + Each element has the same shape
   + The rank of a tensor is equal to the length of its shape